coverwallet/cw-components/README.md

 ## To publish new version to npm

+1. Run ```npm version <update_type>``` as explained here https://docs.npmjs.com/getting-started/publishing-npm-packages#how-to-update-the-version-number
-1. Create a user at www.npmjs.com, if you haven't yet
+2. Create a user at www.npmjs.com, if you haven't yet
-2. Make ```npm login```
+3. Make ```npm login```
-3. Ask to add you to collaborators for https://www.npmjs.com/package/cw-components
+4. Ask to add you to collaborators for https://www.npmjs.com/package/cw-components
-4. Create a release version at github
+5. Create a release version at github
-5. Run ```npm publish```
+6. Run ```npm publish```